-- · The views from the Tweed Coast Road out over the water; - · Native coastal vegetation extending throughout and surrounding the park; - · An access point for launching small water crafts, canoes and jet skis; - · Picnic shelters and a childrens play area; - · Shifting sandbanks, coastal accretion and sand drifts that alter the estuary opening to the ocean; - · Car parking and amenities in proximity to the park and the water; and - · A calm water area for swimming.
+- · The views from the Tweed Coast Road out over the water; - · Native coastal vegetation extending throughout and surrounding the park; - · An access point for launching small water crafts, canoes and jet skis;

 HASTINGS POINT CENTRE CHARACTER...

 The Centre is the primary public area within Hastings Point where a number of important social, recreational and functional activities occur.
 It is the heart of the settlement as it provides easy access to the ocean, beaches, Cudgera Creek, the Creek Foreshore Park, the headland, the caravan park and the shop.